The Pakistan research programme

 The combination of conflict and natural disasters has left people in the region impoverished.
 The crises have also severely damaged public and private infrastructure, limited households’ livelihood opportunities, and reduced local economic activity.
 Little is known about how people’s livelihoods and coping strategies shift over time and throughout conflict.
 We also lack an understanding of what causes improvements or deteriorations in well-being and livelihoods.

-The Pakistan research programme will be guided by three research themes:
+SLRC’s Pakistan research programme is guided by the following research themes:

 - Tracking the livelihood outcomes of conflict and flooding in Northwest Pakistan

 - The challenges of return: (Re)building resilient livelihoods

 - Effectiveness issues: The role of aid programming in processes of recovery

 - Borrowing debt, and credit in Pakistan’s conflict areas